 The Harper Pom Pon Squad has been promoting school spirit since 1967.
 The women perform dance and drill routines at football and basketball halftimes.
-Other activities include money raising projects, parades, travel to other schools, performance at a Chicago Bulls game and a sports banquet.
+Other activities include money raising projects, parades, travel to other schools, a performance at a professional league or Big 10 college game and a sports banquet.
 There are twenty members.
 Tryouts are held in the spring and early fall.
 Those interested in trying out should contact the Student Activities Office, A336, and watch for announcements in The Harbinger and on campus bulletin boards.